 Faken, J.J.: 1939, Mystery Men Comics (Fox).
 Faken gets boys out of reform school and then trains them to be real crooks: pickpockets, second-story men, etc. The tables are turned when the Green Mask investigates the recent crime wave.

-Faux Heroes: It is a long practice of the enemy, whether enemy soldiers or that undesirable criminal element, strive to replace the hero with one of their own.
+Faux Heroes: It is a long practice of the enemy, whether enemy soldiers or that undesirable criminal element, to strive to replace the hero with one of their own.
 Some have the abilities to mimic their foes, others just get by on audacity and their acting.
 Regardless, they are all bad actors...

 Blue Beetle: 1943, Blue Beetle #27 (Holyoke).
 Captured Nazi spy Fritz looks enough like Dan Garrett and the Blue Beetle that he's bribed to go to Germany and operate some as the Blue Beetle to confuse things.
 However, once over there, he gets greedy and the FBI suspect a triple cross and send the real Blue Beetle to investigate.
 NOTE: This story doesn't make much sense as it seems that Garrett is working with the FBI and not the police and that his dual identity is not terribly secret.
 Nor is Fritz' final fate and true loyalty ever sure.